 3. Getting married

 Getting married could mean managing your finances jointly and at the very least, it means paying household bills together.
 It also includes creating a financial plan together along with joint savings goals.
 While the way each couple manages their finances is unique to them, it's important that you work alongside your spouse to create a budget each month that works for your financial style as a couple.

 4. Moving to a new city

-Moving to a new city is most likely to impact most if not all of your living expenses which could be lower or higher depending on where you are moving to/from so you definitely want to take a closer look at your budget when you are making this change.
+Moving to a new city is most likely to impact most if not all of your living expenses.
+This is because your expenses could be lower or higher depending on where you are moving to/from.
+In this situtation, you definitely want to take a closer look at your budget when you are making this change.
 In addition, it's important that you plan for the expenses around the actual move by building the savings for your move into your budget.

 These savings include rental trucks, plane tickets, new furniture or new appliances, etc. Moving cities can get expensive, even when you are moving to a cheaper city.
 So, lay out all your potential costs and build them into your budget.

 5. Review your budget if you lose your job

 Losing your job can be devastating if you don't have an emergency fund so one of the first things you want to get in place while you are employed is an emergency fund that covers 3 to 6 months of your living expenses.
 If you do lose your job, you should immediately review your budget to cut back on your expenses as best as you can to maximize the amount of cash you have available until you find a new job.
 It's all about getting lean with your budget and putting the non-essentials on hold.